Kiuwan logo

 • Implement automated testing, including unit, integration, and regression tests, to catch compatibility issues early in the development cycle.

-• Create a software bill of materials to understand the dependencies of each component and how they interact with each other.
+• Create a software bill of materials to understand each component’s dependencies and interactions.

 2. Vulnerabilities